braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/getting_started/campaign_basics.md

 > Why are you building this campaign?

 It’s always important to have a defined goal in mind, and campaigns help you understand how you perform against KPIs like session engagement, purchases, and custom events.
-Selecting at least one conversion event will give you the ability to understand your campaign performance.
+Selecting at least one [conversion event]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/conversion_events/) will give you the ability to understand your campaign performance.

 ### The "where": Find my audience

 > Where can I best reach my audience?

 This is where we determine which messaging channels make the most sense for your user journey.
-Ideally, you'd want to reach your users where they're most accessible.
+Ideally, you'd want to reach your users where they're most active.

 ### The “how”: Build the experience

 > How do I build my campaign after identifying the five W's?

 Consider setting up variants and A/B testing as you become more savvy with campaign building.
 Note that campaigns support up to eight variants with a control group.
-Use your campaign analytics to make informative choices as you build your campaign, adjusting anything from your segmented audience to your actual messaging content.
+Use your campaign analytics to make informed choices as you build your campaign, adjusting anything from your segmented audience to your actual messaging content.